UNGlobalPulse/UNGP-settlement-modelling/docs/source/configs.rst

 affects the probability of being infected given the presence of an infected person in the same venue as another person at the same time.

+Details on the use and implementation of these interaction parameters (`betas`) can be found in the main `JUNE paper <https://royalsocietypublishing.org/doi/full/10.1098/rsos.210506>`_.

 Interaction parameters are controlled by a ``.yaml`` file passed to the ``Interaction`` class.
 This is stored in the ``configs_camps/defaults/interaction/`` folder.
 There are several key